mac-cain13/R.swift/Documentation/QandA.md

 - Every time you build R.swift will be runned
 - It takes a look at your Xcode project file and inspects all resources linked with the target currently build
 - It generates a `R.generated.swift` file that contains a struct with types references to all resources

+## Does R.swift work for iOS7?

+R.swift does also work for iOS7, with one caveat though:
+- Images can only be loaded from the main bundle